Skip to main content

 For any issues you encounter, it is recommended that you run with a higher level of debug output.
 It is often possible to find the root cause of the problem in the output from the runtime.
 We also ask for any issues you wish to report that this output be included in the report.
 To learn more about how to enable higher levels of debug logging refer to dragon --help.

 Dragon Managed Memory, a low level component of the Dragon runtime, uses shared memory.
-It is possible with this beta release that things go wrong while the runtime is coming down and files are left in /dev/shm.
+It is possible that things go wrong while the runtime is coming down and files are left in /dev/shm.
 Dragon does attempt to clean these up in the chance of a bad exit, but it may not succeed.
 In that case, running dragon-cleanup on your own will clean up any zombie processes or un-freed memory.

 It is possible for a user application or workflow to exhaust memory resources in Dragon Managed Memory without the runtime detecting it.
 Many allocation paths in the runtime use "blocking" allocations that include a timeout, but not all paths do this if the multiprocessing API in question doesn't have timeout semantics on an operation.
 When this happens, you may observe what appears to be a hang.
 If this happens, try increasing the value of the DRAGON_DEFAULT_SEG_SZ environment variable to larger sizes (default is 4 GB, try increasing to 16 or 32 GB).
 Note this variable takes the number of bytes.